 Retargeting: Convert Through Recaptures

-Studies have shown that of the online shoppers who abandon their carts, 59% of them did so because they were “just browsing”—in other words, not ready to make a purchase.
-Retargeting allows you to capture (and hopefully convert) this web traffic that came to your site but left.
+Studies have shown that online shoppers have an abandonment rate of 68%.
+In other words, they were not actually ready to make a purchase.
+Retargeting allows you to capture (and hopefully convert) this web traffic that came to your site but left empty handed.

 With a small snippet of code (a cookie) on your site, you can track the history and mobility of your web traffic and then serve them ads afterward.
-In effect, your ad spend is going toward users who are already familiar with your brand, so the probability for a conversion at some point in the future is much higher.
+In effect, your ad spend is going toward users who are already familiar with your brand, so the probability of conversion is much higher.

-When your inbound strategy comprises a strong retargeting campaign—and it better in 2021—your dollars are trackable down to the cent, and you’re able to stay in the forefront of visitors’ minds at all times.
+When your inbound strategy comprises a strong retargeting campaign, your dollars are trackable down to the cent, and you’re able to stay in the forefront of visitors’ minds at all times.
 This subtle yet effective nurturing encourages visitors to return to your site until they finally convert.

 Social Media Marketing: Know Your Channels

-As social media displaces traditional advertising, more brands are focusing their attention on user-generated content and microinfluencers to win over perpetually skeptical customers.
+As social media continues to displace traditional advertising, more brands are focusing their attention on user-generated content and micro influencers to win over perpetually skeptical customers.
 But rather than carpet-bombing the already-saturated social media universe, B2B and B2C companies are electing to invest their money only in proven channels.

-For B2B, that’s likely to mean a strategy that’s primarily built upon a strong LinkedIn and Twitter presence; B2C marketers may continue their push on Snapchat, Facebook and Instagram.
+For B2B, that’s likely to mean a strategy that’s primarily built upon a strong LinkedIn and Twitter presence, whereas B2C marketers may continue their push on Snapchat, Facebook and Instagram.
 Conducting a competitive analysis of your competitors’ social media strategies can help inform where to focus your efforts as well.
 But if you’re having trouble, you may find value starting on Instagram, where more than 80% of firms recognize that influencer marketing campaigns bring in high quality customers.

 And with every share, retweet and new follower comes a fresh prospect to cycle into your inbound marketing methodology.